Cedric Bixler-Zavala: Artistry

-Cedric has been back into the studio after reuniting with Omar Rodríguez-López due to Red Hot Chili Peppers bassist, Flea, wanting them to reunite.
-They have now formed a supergroup together called Antemasque with ex-Mars Volta drummer Dave Elitch.
-The band recorded and released their debut in 2014.
-Fans have cited that as Flea and Dave have played with the Mars Volta prior, a Mars Volta reunion could be in the works.
-(Flea played bass on 2003's De-loused in the Comatorium and trumpet on 2005's Frances the Mute; Dave played with the Mars Volta from 2009 to 2010.)
-In February 2018, Bixler Zavala confirmed on Twitter that the Mars Volta will reunite, but later clarified that At the Drive-In activity will take precedence for the immediate future.

 Personal life

 In 2009, Bixler-Zavala married actress and model Chrissie Carnell.
 The couple reside in Los Angeles, California.
 They had their first children, twin boys Ulysses and Xanthus, in 2013.
-In November 2017, he said in a pair of tweets that actor Danny Masterson had sexually assaulted his wife, and that he wrote At The Drive-In's song "Incurably Innocent" about the alleged incident.
+In November 2017, he said in a pair of tweets that actor Danny Masterson had sexually assaulted his wife, and that he wrote At the Drive-In's song "Incurably Innocent" about the alleged incident.

-Bixler-Zavala was a member of the Church of Scientology.
-Bixler-Zavala had credited Scientology with his changed attitude on the use of drugs.
+Bixler-Zavala is a former member of the Church of Scientology and had credited Scientology with his changed attitude on the use of drugs.
 He attended the Church of Scientology Celebrity Centre event in 2013.
 In 2015, Bixler-Zavala spoke about his decision to stop smoking marijuana.
-"I was spending $1,000 a week on weed," he said, and rationalized his use by believing it made him more creative, when he later came to realize "I was using it to form this stoned bubble that helped me justify not wanting to interact with people."
+"I was spending $1,000 a week on weed", he said, and rationalized his use by believing it made him more creative, when he later came to realize "I was using it to form this stoned bubble that helped me justify not wanting to interact with people."
 However, by 2017 he had become a harsh critic of Scientology, calling its "self help volcano[...] as barren as a floating needle.
 A placebo of Sugary kool aid" and accusing it of silencing sexual assault victims and of harassing both him and his wife; in 2018, he accused it of covering up his wife's alleged sexual assault and called it "a modern-day version of The Handmaid's Tale".

 In 2020, Bixler-Zavala's dog died after allegedly eating raw meat laced with rat poison that had been tossed into their yard.
 Bixler-Zavala alleged that the Church of Scientology was responsible, though they have denied the accusations.